jasongrimes/hello-docker/README.md

 ## Basic architecture

-This simple "hello" application has a JavaScript frontend, a NodeJS API backend, and a database.
+This simple application has a JavaScript frontend, a NodeJS API backend, and a database.
 These three basic services are broken into three separate Docker containers:

-- `backend`: The REST API, served by Node JS.
+- `api`: The REST API, served by Node JS.
 (Express, in this example.)
 - `db`: A database.
 (Postgres, in this example.)
-- `frontend`: The JavaScript frontend (React, in this example), served by Node JS in dev and Nginx in prod and test.
+- `web`: The JavaScript frontend (React, in this example), served by Node JS in dev and Nginx in prod and test.

 In development environments, use `docker-compose` to run all the containers on one development host.
 In production and testing environments,